obsidiansystems/ledger-app-nervos/README.md

 This repository contains the Nervos BOLOS application for the Ledger Nano S and Ledger Nano X and tools for testing the application.
 While this app is currently under development, we do not recommend using it with mainnet CKB.

-This application has been developed against our forks of [CKB-CLI](https://github.com/obsidiansystems/ckb-cli) and [CKB](https://github.com/obsidiansystems/ckb).
+These applications has been developed against our forks of [CKB-CLI](https://github.com/obsidiansystems/ckb-cli) and [CKB](https://github.com/obsidiansystems/ckb).
 Most instructions assume you have the [Nix](https://nixos.org/nix/) Package Manager, which you can install on any Linux distribution or MacOS.
 Application and wallet developers who would like to support Ledger can do so with [LedgerJS](https://github.com/obsidiansystems/ledgerjs/tree/nervos).

 # System Requirements